codingMustache/codingMustache/README.md

 ## Joke of the Day

-"Why do seagulls fly over the ocean?"
-"Because if they flew over the bay, we'd call them bagels."
+When do doctors get angry?
+When they run out of patients.

 ## Daily Trivia

-When was the programming language &quot;C#&quot; released?
+In the server hosting industry IaaS stands for...
- 1. 1998
+ 1. Internet and a Server
- 2. 2000
+ 2. Internet as a Service
- 3. 1999
+ 3. Infrastructure as a Server
- 4. 2001
+ 4. Infrastructure as a Service

 <details>
   <summary>Answer</summary>
-  2000
+  Infrastructure as a Service
 </details>